SP25-ZJY/SP25CS212-Template/lab/Lab_README_Template.md

 **🔶 Commit and Push to GitHub: 🔶**

-1. Completed `Main.java` file
+1. Completed `Sphere.java` file
+2. Completed `SphereTest.java` file
 2. Your design on `algorithm.md` file
-3. flow chart `flowchar.drawio.net` file
+3. UML design in `flowchart_uml.drawio.svg`file
 4. An Excel file with your test cases.
     - Edit the `test_cases.xlsx` file with Excel software
+        - Containing at least 3 test cases.
     - If it can open then ok.
 Otherwise
         - Right click on `test_cases.xlsx` -> Open In -> Associated Application
 5. Encrypted reflection files using the `FET.java`: